 Hello and welcome.
 Thank you for your interest in my work.
 Like many wedding photographers, my passion for photography grew out of my appreciation for landscape photography and light painting, which I now incorporate into all of my work.
-I don't look at myself as being a photographer, but rather an artist creating unique and expressive imagery.

 It all started in 2013 when I studied photo and video at school.
 Finally, I had an excuse to upgrade our 6-megapixel camera.
 It seemed like forever ago.
 Back then, I was passionate about mathematics, science and information technology, but up until that point, I never realised what creative potential I had.
 Currently, I am studying a Bachelor of Information Technology at the Queensland University of Technology (QUT).

 I have been fortunate enough to photograph some of the world’s most amazing destinations and some pretty important events.

 Weddings are the events I love most.
 I love how so many types of photography are present in weddings.
 For example, landscape engagement shoots, macro ring shots and architectural wedding venues.
 I also appreciate how special these keepsake memories are to people.
 Most importantly, I've had the privlidge to meet some pretty amazing people.